-Friday Fiddle Jams
+Friday Fiddle Jams and Mentoring

-Starting at 7:00pm, all players, especially first-timers and beginners, have a chance to warm up and try out the tunes they’re learning.
+From 7:00 - 9:00 pm: All players, especially first-timers and beginners, have a chance to warm up and try out the tunes they’re learning.
 Then, at 7:30pm, intermediate players bring out their favourites and, at 8:00pm, the intermediate/advanced players kick it up even more with tried-and-true tunes.

 Learning with an instructor is one thing; playing in a public setting is a whole different, not to mention vital, experience.
 Jams have always been a way to not only play favourites and hang out with other musicians, but to learn from the more experienced players and get a feel for the “vibe” of fiddling.
 To this day, new fiddlers around the world watch, listen and play along with the more advanced players, trying to keep up and learn the tunes.